FX-Brokers.eu

 Quick Answer

-FXTM is a FXTM (ForexTime) is a CySEC-regulated broker established in 2011 in Cyprus, offering three account tiers, structured education, and multilingual support — well-suited to beginners and intermediate traders.
+FXTM (ForexTime) is an FCA (UK) and FSCA (South Africa) regulated broker established in 2011, offering three account tiers, structured education, and multilingual support.
+It surrendered its CySEC licence in 2024 and no longer serves EU retail clients.
 With an overall score of 8.4/10, it is best suited for risk-conscious traders.
-Key features: ECN Zero account has no commission — unusual at this spread tier; $10 minimum deposit on Standard — among the lowest at any CySEC-regulated broker; Multilingual support in 18 languages with strong African and Asian coverage.
+Key features: ECN Zero account has no commission — unusual at this spread tier; $10 minimum deposit on Standard — among the lowest of any FCA-regulated broker; Multilingual support in 18 languages with strong African and Asian coverage.

 Based on our independent 2026 evaluation of FXTM across 8 scoring dimensions.